-An extra storey may be included under certain circumstances where the fire risk associated with the extra storey is low.
+An extra storey of any classification may be included under certain circumstances where the fire risk associated with the extra storey is low.
 The circumstances are:

-• where the extra storey is used for a carpark or other ancillary purposes.
+where the extra storey is used for a carpark or other ancillary purposes.
 In Class 3 buildings a carpark usually represents a low fire risk, and is unlikely to have many occupants for any length of time.
 The inclusion of the extra storey applies when the building only consists of a Class 3 building and a carpark.
-The building may also include a Class 2 part, however in such a case, the Class 3 portion of the building would control the number of storeys connected by a non-fire-isolated exit.
-If the building contains any other classification, the extra storey cannot be included; and
+The building may also include a Class 2 part, however in such a case, the Class 3 portion of the building would control the number of storeys connected by a non-fire-isolated exit; and